rafaelcanoguitton/sudoku-solver/README.md

 # sudoku-solver

 This repository was created with the intent of storing Programming Languages' (CS341)  final project.
-Said project consists of an application to show Haskell's advantages as a programming language by implementing several sudoku solving algorithms.
+Said project consists of an application to show Haskell's advantages as a programming language .

 # Building Sudoku Solver